albar965/littlenavmap-manual/src/en/XPCONNECT.rst

 #. ``Little Xpconnect arm64``: This is for Apple computers having an Apple Silicon or an Intel CPU.
    It supports only newer macOS releases from Mojave 10.14 and later.
-#. ``Little Xpconnect x86``: This is for Apple computers having an Intel CPU.
+#. ``Little Xpconnect x86``: This is only for Apple computers having an Intel CPU.
 This supports older
    macOS releases from Sierra 10.12.

 Install ``Little Xpconnect arm64`` if in doubt.